 Since then, the aircraft appear to have changed hands several times.

 Malaysia Airports says it’s entitled to sell the Boeings under the country’s civil aviation regulations if no owner comes forward.

 “The giving of such notice by way of advertisement is a common and reasonable step in the process of debt recovery especially in cases where the company concerned has ceased operations and is a foreign entity whereby exhaustive steps undertaken to find a contact person have not been successful,” Malaysia Airports said in a statement.

 “This step is also a common process undertaken by airport operators all over the world when faced with such a situation.”

 Isa said that storage space wasn’t a problem at the airport.
 Adding that the three Boeings are the only aircraft currently abandoned there.

 “If you had an A380 we could park it,” he added.

 The abandoned aircraft aren’t the only potential aviation sales to make headlines in Malaysia.

-Malaysia Airlines, the flag carrier that in 2014 suffered twin tragedies with the disappearance of flight MH370 and the shooting down of MH17 over Ukraine, is currently said to be looking to sell or lease its fleet of six A380s.
+Malaysia Airlines, the flag carrier that in 2014 suffered twin tragedies.
+After the disappearance of flight MH370 and the shooting down of MH17 over Ukraine.
+And currently said to be looking to sell or lease its fleet of six A380s.